dimitri-nicolo/calico/README.md

   kubectl apply -f artifacts/calico/iwantcake5-license.yaml
 ```

+* Run `make static-checks` before creating a PR to make sure that all the changes can be goimport-ed.

 * For an example pull request that contains all these changes (plus all the
   generated files as well), see: https://github.com/tigera/calico-k8sapiserver/pull/97